TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.43.md

 ---

-And the man increased exceedingly, and had large flocks, and maid-servants and men-servants, and camels and asses.
+The man increased exceedingly, and had large flocks, female servants and male servants, and camels and donkeys.